WilliamPerezBeltran/ruby-test/README.md

     note: Web scraping is downloading information from a web page through spiders, therefore if the URL to which web scraping is going to be done is not specified, it is impossible to do web scraping.

+### Note

+By definition in maths an even number is an **integer** that is divisible by two.
+That means that a decimal is neither even nor odd.
+By principle of parity it is only possible for number **integers**.
+This is regarding the second point.

 ### Clone repo

 ```bash